 We assess our liquidity in terms of our ability to generate cash to fund our operating, investing and financing activities.
-Our principal sources of liquidity are operating cash flows and funds available for borrowing under our unsecured credit facility (the "Credit Facility").
-As of December 31, 2020, we had cash and cash equivalents of \$277.8 million.
-Approximately \$28.7 million of our cash and cash equivalents, none of which was restricted, was held by our foreign subsidiaries as of December 31, 2020.
+Our principal sources of liquidity are operating cash flows and funds available for borrowing under our unsecured credit facility (as amended from time to time, the "Credit Facility").
+As of December 31, 2021, we had cash and cash equivalents of \$461.3 million, which primarily increased due to net cash provided by operations from the balance of \$277.8 million as of December 31, 2020.
+Approximately \$32.2 million of our cash and cash equivalents, none of which was restricted, was held by our foreign subsidiaries as of December 31, 2021.